phougatv/interview-preparation/dot_net.md

 #### 1.2.1 [Allocating Memory](https://docs.microsoft.com/en-us/dotnet/standard/automatic-memory-management#allocating-memory)
 > Upon initialization of a new process, the CLR reserves a contiguous region of address space for the process.<br/>
 > This reserved address space is called the managed heap.
 The managed heap maintains a pointer to the address where the next object in the heap will be allocated.
-Initially, this pointer is set to the managed heap's base address.
-All reference types are allocated on the managed heap.
+Initially, this pointer is set to the managed heap's base address.<br/>
+> All [reference types](https://docs.microsoft.com/en-us/dotnet/standard/base-types/common-type-system) are allocated on the managed heap.
 #### 1.2.2 [Releasing Memory](https://docs.microsoft.com/en-us/dotnet/standard/automatic-memory-management#releasing-memory)
 #### 1.2.3 [Generations and Performance](https://docs.microsoft.com/en-us/dotnet/standard/automatic-memory-management#generations-and-performance)
 #### 1.2.4 [Releasing Memory for Unmanaged Resources](https://docs.microsoft.com/en-us/dotnet/standard/automatic-memory-management#releasing-memory-for-unmanaged-resources)